oracle-livelabs/database/sharding/raft23ai/topology/topology.md

 For more details check [Raft Replication Configuration and Management] (https://docs.oracle.com/en/database/oracle/oracle-database/23/shard/raft-replication.html#GUID-AF14C34B-4F55-4528-8B28-5073A3BFD2BE)

-1. Run in the terminal as **oracle** user and connect to the shard director server.
+1. Run the below command to switch to **GSM**, if you are using a new terminal.

     ```
     <copy>
     sudo podman exec -i -t gsm1 /bin/bash